Christiane Sourvinou-Inwood

-Christiane Sourvinou-Inwood (Χριστιάνα Σουρβίνου; February 26, 1945 - May 19, 2007) was a scholar in the field of Ancient Greek religion and a highly influential Hellenist.
+Christiane Sourvinou-Inwood (Χριστιάνα Σουρβίνου; 26 February 1945 - 19 May 2007) was a scholar in the field of Ancient Greek religion and a highly influential Hellenist.

 Biography

 Sourvinou-Inwood was born in Volos, Greece, in 1945, but grew up in Corfu.
-Sourvinou-Inwood studied at the University of Athens from 1962–66, where she specialised in history and archaeology, and was a pupil of the Greek prehistoric archaeologist Spyridon Marinatos; after graduating with a starred first in Classics, she began research in the field of Mycenology in Rome, publishing her first article on the reading of a Linear B tablet from Knossos in 1968.
+Sourvinou-Inwood studied at the University of Athens from 1962 to 1966, where she specialised in history and archaeology, and was a pupil of the Greek prehistoric archaeologist Spyridon Marinatos.
+After graduating with a starred first in Classics, she began research in the field of Mycenology in Rome, publishing her first article on the reading of a Linear B tablet from Knossos in 1968.

+Sourvinou-Inwood moved to the United Kingdom in 1969.
+She the undertook research for a doctorate on Minoan civilization and Mycenaean beliefs in the afterlife at the University of Oxford; her doctoral supervisor was John Boardman.
+She completed her Doctor of Philosophy (DPhil) degree in 1973 with a thesis titled "Minoan and Mycenaean afterlife beliefs and their relevance to the Homeric underworld".

-Sourvinou-Inwood moved to the UK in 1969, and graduated from Oxford in 1973 with a doctorate on Minoan civilization and Mycenaean beliefs in the afterlife.
-She subsequently worked as a lecturer in classical archaeology at Liverpool (1976–78), a senior research Fellow at University College, Oxford (1990–95), and Reader in Classical Literature at the University of Reading (1995–98).
+She worked as a lecturer in classical archaeology at Liverpool from 1976 to 1978.
+Later, she returned to her alma mater and was a senior research fellow at University College, Oxford from 1990 to 1995, and before being Reader in Classical Literature at the University of Reading from 1995 until her retirement in 1998.

-Career and influence
+Research and influence

 After her initial research into Minoan and Mycenaean Greece, Sourvinou-Inwood moved to studying Archaic and Classical Greece, in particular Greek religion, employing evidence from a wide variety of sources including material culture and iconography as well as literary texts, mythology, and ritual practices.
 She has been praised for the clarity and directness of her approach.
 In the words of a colleague, "she wanted scholars to abandon fashionable assumptions" and "to read ancient texts through the eyes of their contemporary readers"; she insisted on the need to eliminate anachronistic modern assumptions from the study of the ancient world in order to reconstruct the perceptions, beliefs, and ideologies of people in the ancient world.

 According to the University of Reading Classics Department, Sourvinou-Inwood's acknowledged supremacy in the area of Greek religion studies made a lasting contribution to the Department's research, and this field continues to be one of its strongholds in the twenty-first century.
 In 2018, the Festschrift Πλειών.
 Papers in memory of Christiane Sourvinou-Inwood was published by the University of Crete, edited by Athena Kavoulaki.
 This followed a memorial conference that was held in 2012 in Crete.